wobblytrout/wobblytrout.github.io/pages/contact.md

 Or if you prefer email you can email my face --> [wobblytrout[at]gmail[dot]com][2].

-Other options include visting my discord for meme's and chatting --> [Discordia][3]
+Other options include visting my discord for memes and chatting --> [Discordia][3]

-if you prefer yelling in the form of small birdlike noises, tweeter is also availible --> [Tweeter][4]
+If you prefer yelling in the form of small birdlike noises, tweeter is also availible --> [Tweeter][4]

  [1]: http://www.twitch.com/wobblytrout